-3.16.
+- 3.15.
 Manage.
-Taking action to address a financial conflict of interest, which can include reducing or eliminating the financial conflict of interest, to ensure, to the extent possible, that the design, conduct, and reporting of research will be free from bias.
+Taking action to address a financial conflict of interest, which can include reducing or eliminating the financial conflict of interest, to ensure, to the extent possible, that the design, conduct, and reporting of research will be free from bias. - 3.16.
+PD/PI.
+A Project Director or Principal Investigator of a funded research project; the PD/PI is included in the definitions of senior/key personnel and investigator. - 3.17.
+PHS.
+The Public Health Service of the U.S. Department of Health and Human Services, and any components of the PHS to which the authority involved may be delegated, including the National Institutes of Health (NIH).